paolodelia99/gym-anytrading-2.0/README.md

 > `max_possible_profit`: The maximum possible profit that an RL agent can obtain regardless of trade fees.

 ### FutureEnv
 This is a concrete class which inherits TradingEnv and implements its abstract methods.
-Also, it has some specific properties for the *FOREX* market.
-For more information refer to the [source code](https://github.com/AminHP/gym-anytrading/blob/master/gym_anytrading/envs/forex_env.py).
+Also, it has some specific properties for the *Future* market.
+For more information refer to the [source code](https://github.com/paolodelia99/gym-anytrading-2.0/blob/master/gym_anytrading/envs/future_env.py).

 * Properties:
 > `frame_bound`: A tuple which specifies the start and end of `df`.
 It is passed in the class' constructor.